xaviachristi/earthquake-monitor/pipeline/README.md

 ## Configuration

-- This pipeline depends upon configuration defined in z `.env` file
+- This pipeline depends upon configuration defined in a `.env` file
 - The file should contain the following variables:
 ```sh
 DB_HOST=<host-address>